branislavroljic/Parallel-Image-Inverter/README.md

-# Isolated application for parallel computing
+# Isolated UWP application for parallel computing

 * Application enables user to load any number of images, invert them, and save inverted images.